Tri Cities Washington Virtual Open Houses

 After living in a home for a long time, there will always be memories and emotions tied to that property.
 As a seller, you have chosen to move on from those emotions and memories, committing to create new memories in a new property.
 Keep this in mind as a home inspector goes through your home and comes back with problems or issues.

 You might have done a lot of work on a furnace, for example, and remember fondly the day that you got it working again in top shape.
 If an inspector comes back after looking at the furnace and declares that you need a new one to pass inspection, don’t let anger be your first response.
-No matter what energy and time you have put in to a home, there will always be factors outside of your control, like aging issues and local regulations, which dictate an inspector’s actions.
+No matter what energy and time you have put into a home, there will always be factors outside of your control, like aging issues and local regulations, which dictate an inspector’s actions.

 Put Yourself In A Buyer’s Shoes